-- I am not a biologist by training, I’m actually an accountant by training, accounting is one of the original systems, and I’m a systems thinker.
-In 2002 my young 44-year-old husband was diagnosed with Parkinson’s disease.
-I looked at how science and medicine was approaching that problem and I said, “That’s never going to solve the problem or understand why.
+I am not a biologist by training.
+I’m actually an accountant by training, but accounting is one of the original systems and I’m a systems thinker.
+In 2002, my young, 44-year-old husband was diagnosed with Parkinson’s disease and I looked at how science and medicine was approaching that problem.
+I said, “That’s never going to solve the problem or understand why.
 This is a complex problem and you have to take a systems approach.”
 I started teaching myself science on the side and over thirteen years, I started with the food supply, how we grow our food, nutrition, and then I moved into the human systems and got back into chemistry and biology and molecular biology and genetics and epigenetics.
 In 2014, I read a book by Dr. Martin Blaser of NYU called Missing Microbes and that was a big light bulb for me.
 He was talking about the age of antibiotics and how we have seen this rise in chronic diseases since antibiotics have been ubiquitous in the environment either from human prescribing or through use in animal feed and animal husbandry.

-- I met my third cofounder, Dr. Suzanne Vernon, who has a background in infectious disease and 17 years at the CDC and working on complex disease, like chronic fatigue.
-We saw patterns there, as well, and we said, “What’s holding back the research and discovery and our ability to solve these complex diseases?”
-Jack said, “Well, you know, it’s really access to samples from the broad population, and this is a really difficult sample to get.”
-That’s because it’s a stool sample and people don’t want to really have to think about that or deal with it.
-But if you go back to Hippocrates who said, “All disease begins in the gut,” I think that’s right.
+Then I met my third co-founder, Dr. Suzanne Vernon, who has a background in infectious disease and seventeen years at the CDC and working on complex disease like chronic fatigue.
+We saw patterns there as well.
+We said, “What’s holding back the research and discovery and our ability to solve these complex diseases?”
+Jack said, “It’s access to samples from the broad population and this is a difficult sample to get.”
+That’s because it’s a stool sample and people don’t want to think about that or deal with it, but if you go back to Hippocrates who said, “All disease begins in the gut,” I think that’s right.
 That’s the inspiration behind founding the company was building this in order to help find a cure for Parkinson’s for my husband, but also to connect the dots across complex disease.

 When you first started going down this path of discovery and you started getting connections to gut health, what changed in your household as far as diet or effect?